-Many of these theories are contradictory, based on in-vitro data, using mammalian BAR proteins, at concentrations of protein orders of magnitude higher than physiological levels, and without the context of interaction partners, relevant membrane tension, native lipid composition and intra-cellular turgor pressure: a mechanism for membrane scission in yeast is yet to be determined.
+Many of these theories are contradictory, based on in-vitro data, using mammalian BAR proteins, at protein concentrations orders of magnitude higher than physiological levels, and without the context of interaction partners, relevant membrane tension, native lipid composition and intra-cellular turgor pressure.
+Therefore, the mechanism for membrane scission in yeast is yet to be determined.